Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-No, I don't know that.
-Because, like, because I'm a professional dude.
+No, because I’m a professional dude.

 00:23:43:17 - 00:23:44:01